haikulab/ansible-aws-snapshot-tool/README.md

 ## Overwrite Default Variables

 The `vars/main.yml` file should contain your list of packages you want to install in order to override defaults found in `defaults/main.yml`.

-Feel free to change the installation path for the `composer.phar`.